-- Make sure you tell the diocese and local authorities of your plans at an early stage - and ensure you have the necessary building permissions in place BEFORE you launch your appeal. - People will have questions about the project. - Top tip: It's a good idea to anticipate these and prepare a 'FAQs' sheet.
+- Make sure you tell your archdeacon about your plans at an early stage. - You should also inform the diocese and any relevant local authorities. - Ensure you have the necessary building permissions in place BEFORE you launch your appeal. - People will have questions about the project. - Top tip: It's a good idea to anticipate these and prepare a 'FAQs' sheet.